-Owned by Gavin DeGraw and Joey DeGraw, The National Underground is a music club with locations in both Nashville and New York City.
+Owned by Gavin DeGraw and Joey DeGraw, The National Underground is a music club in Nashville, Tennessee.
 Featuring live authentic American roots rock, pop and country music seven days a week, you are guaranteed to catch some of best national and local talent.
 The music and vibe of this tavern, along with a charcoal grill that produces arguably the best burger around, sets up a laid back friendly atmosphere that's hard to find anywhere else.
 The National Underground is a hotspot that also attracts some of music's biggest names such as Joss Stone, Norah Jones, Moby, John Popper of Blues Traveler, Robert Randolph, and Billy Joe Armstrong of Green Day, to name a few, who have been known to sit in with the bands.
 Popular musicians aren't the only celebrities that frequent the Underground.
 NASCAR Champ Jimmie Johnson, Fox broadcaster Joe Buck and Culinary TV personality Guy Fieri have also experienced everything the National Underground has to offer.

 Joey DeGraw is a widely known independent recording artist, songwriter, voice over actor, and entrepreneur.
 Originally from Monticello, New York, Joey started playing guitar at the age of five.
 Inspired by the sounds of Chris Whitley, Queen, Tom Petty, and the Beatles, he continued his passion for music throughout his school years writing and performing.
 When local musicians began to cover Joey's songs, people started to take notice of his natural raw talent.
 Chris Whitley noted, "What makes Joey such a deep writer and overwhelming talent, besides his god given gifts, is that ... it is all about music as an art form.
 He is a purist and the only young blood in music today that gives me hope."